PortalNetwork/enigma-ns/docs/tutorial/Secret_Auction.md

 });
 ```

-3. Starting bid with the price you can offer, and the bid value is encrypted.
+3. Starting bid with the price that you offer, and the bid value is encrypted.
 ```js
 // Bid value must be less than stake value and be encrypted let bidVal = await getEncryptedValue("1000000");